 This is an intermediate workshop with the designation assuming participants know how to spin.
 Beginning spinning is not included in this class.

 Join North Carolina artist, weaver and instructor Kathie Roig as you explore different methods of painting your warp with fabric paints.
 This spontaneous method of applying color to yarn can be used in either functional or non-functional pieces.
 Participants will paint two warps one on the loom and one off the loom using dye-na-flow paints on unmecerized cotton.
 Students will come to class with a prewarped loom.

 Warps will be mailed prior to class with warping instructions and supply list will be sent after registration is confirmed

 Course fee includes, 2 warps and all materials necessary to piant the warps, lunch on each day.

 Students should have some knowledge as to how the dress a loom.
 Limited instruction will be given on warping the loom; as this will be specific to the warp painting process.

 Master Weaving Level 1

 An extension of the Yadkin Valley Fiber Room’s partnership with Olds College, this one-of-a-kind program has five progressive levels of classroom and independent study involving skill development, research studies, and project assignments.
-Level 1 is taught by Olds College instructor and Master Weaver Jean Curry.
-To register for the Master Weaving Program at the Yadkin Valley Fiber room, contact Leslie Fesperman at firstname.lastname@example.org.
+To register for the Master Weaving Program at the Yadkin Valley Fiber Center, contact Leslie Fesperman at firstname.lastname@example.org

 Completion of each level earns 3 Olds College credits.